TrackPoint, trackpad & UltraNav keyboards

 Part numbersWiki page

 The IBM PS/2 ANPOS Keyboard with Integrated Pointing Device (aka, Model M9-e) was an enhancement to the earlier IBM Model M9 RANPOS Keyboard that added a Synaptics TouchStyk pointing stick to the design.
 It is a member of the Model M extended family of buckling sleeve keyboards and a part of its Pre-Modular POS (Pre-MPOS) series.
 It first appeared around 2001, making it the earliest known IBM keyboard with a TouchStyk.
 Unlike most other keyboards on this list, POS keyboards were never intended for consumers and thus have very 'alien' to consumers features such as a magnetic stripe reader and key-lock.
 They also have many extra keys used for custom layouts, giving them 116 (US English) or 117 (rest of world) keys with many of them having transparent keytops to hold paper with custom legends or symbols on them.
 Whilst PS/2 ANPOS used PS/2 for scancode generation as the name suggests, the extra keys may use scancodes that can cause unpredictable behaviour on standard PCs.
-It was available in two-tone pearl white (with either litho grey or storm grey bottom) or iron grey case colours and was produced by IBM's typical POS keyboard OEMs at the time - Taiwan-based XAC and China-based XSZ.
+It was available in two-tone pearl white (with either litho grey or storm grey bottom) or iron grey cover set colours and was produced by IBM's typical POS keyboard OEMs at the time - Taiwan-based XAC and China-based XSZ.
 PS/2 ANPOS was succeeded by the IBM MANPOS Keyboard in 2008.

 Specific examples